moleculerjs/site/source/0.12/docs/errors.md

 | `nodeID` | `String` | Node ID.
 It has value only at direct call. |

 ### `MaxCallLevelError`
-Throw it if your sub calls reached the `maxCallLevel` value to avoid infinite calling loops.
+Throw it if your nested calls reached the `maxCallLevel` value (to avoid infinite calling loops).
 Error code: **500**
 Retryable: **false**